GregoryCarberry/GregoryCarberry.github.io/case-studies/well-architected-static-site.md

 ## Summary

-This project demonstrates the implementation of a production-aligned static hosting architecture using AWS best practices.
-It showcases capability across:
+This project reflects how I approach cloud infrastructure:

-- Cloud architecture design
+- Security-first design
-- Terraform Infrastructure as Code
+- Infrastructure defined entirely in code
-- Security engineering
-- Regional AWS constraints
+- Awareness of regional constraints
-- DNS and TLS configuration
-- Observability and cost governance
+- Observability and cost controls built in
+- Clean modular architecture for reuse

-The result is a disciplined, security-first static deployment aligned with modern cloud engineering standards.
+It’s intentionally small in scope, but built with production discipline and aligned to modern cloud engineering standards.